 Laminate floors, on the other hand, are comparatively easy to install.
 Almost all laminate products come as click-together flooring, meaning they snap together using interlocking grooves.
 This makes laminate something called a “floating floor”—one that’s not nailed or glued down to a subfloor.

-But while laminate is easy to install, it does need an appropriate underlayment.
+In any case: while laminate is easy to install, it does need an appropriate underlayment.
 Some laminate floors require a specific underlay to dampen noise; some require a specific underlay to improve underfoot feel; some come with a built-in underlay; some require… well, you get the point.
 Basically, your underlayment will be dictated by the specific laminate product you buy.
 It’s not as cut-and-dried as installing tile.

 Laminate is easier to install, but it necessitates an underlayment (whereas tile doesn’t).
 That said, regardless of where you land on the tile vs. laminate question, you need to make sure you’re using a correct underlayment or subfloor.
 Otherwise, you’re not going to get the results you want.